Meena-Ramalingam/Meena-Ramalingam/README.md

 <h1 align="center">Hi 👋, I'm Meena-Ramalingam</h1>
 <h3 align="center">: 👋 I'm a curious tech enthusiast, leader, and aspiring AIML engineer.
 Passionate about transforming ideas into reality, I thrive on innovation and collaboration.
-Dive into my projects to see the world through a techie's eyes! 🚀</h3>
+Dive into my projects to see the world through a techie's eyes!</h3>

 - 🌱 I’m currently learning **OOPS**